paulemberg/memory-game/README.md

-# memory-game
+# Memory Game
-A simple memory game created for the Isobar's internship program 2018
+This is a simple memory game created for the Isobar's internship program of 2018.

+---
+## Running the Project
+This couldn't be any simpler: just open the `index.html` file on your brower.